 Have kids set the oven timer or do the math on the clock to see what time the fruit needs to be checked.

-6. Remove cookie sheets from oven and allow to cool slightly.
+6. Remove cookie sheets from the oven and allow them to cool slightly.
 Roll up from one end to the other depending on the kinds of rolls you’d like.
 For Fruit-By-the-Foot-style rolls, roll from short end to short end and cut 1″ pieces off the roll.
 For Fruit Roll-Up-style rolls, roll the long end and cut 3-4″ rolls off the large roll.